intel/neural-compressor/examples/3.x_api/pytorch/nlp/huggingface_models/language-modeling/quantization/weight_only/README.md

 ## Support status on HPU

-Below is the current support status on Intel Gaudi 2 AI Accelerator with PyTorch.
+Below is the current support status on Intel Gaudi AI Accelerator with PyTorch.

 | woq_algo |   Status  |
 |--------------|----------|
 |   GPTQ   |  &#10004;|

-> Validated models: [`meta-llama/Llama-2-7b-hf`, `EleutherAI/gpt-j-6B`, `facebook/opt-125m`]
+> We validated the typical LLMs such as: `meta-llama/Llama-2-7b-hf`, `EleutherAI/gpt-j-6B`, `facebook/opt-125m`.

 ## Support status on CPU

-Below is the current support status on 4th Gen Intel® Xeon® Scalable Processor (codenamed Sapphire Rapids) with PyTorch.
+Below is the current support status on Intel® Xeon® Scalable Processor with PyTorch.

 | woq_algo |   status |